syncfusion-content/maui-docs/MAUI/Masked-Entry/Culture.md

 ---
 layout: post
 title: Culture in .NET MAUI MaskedEntry control | Syncfusion
-description: Learn all about how to set the different culture support for currency symbols, date, time, decimal, and group separators in the MaskedEntry control.
+description: Learn how to set the different culture support for currency symbols, date, time, decimal, and group separators in the MaskedEntry control.
 platform: maui
 control: SfMaskedEntry
 documentation: ug